adopt-liveview/adopt-liveview/priv/pages/2024/04-08-phx-value-en_US.md

 LiveviewPlayground.start()
 ```

 Our code always increased or decreased the temperature by 10 degrees.
-What if we wanted options to increase by different amounts?
-Would we have to have an event for each case?
+What if we wanted options to increase/decrease by different amounts?
+Would we have to create an event for each case?
 Let's get to know the `phx-value` binding.
 Create and run the `phx_value.exs` file:

 ```elixir
 Mix.install([